-- Continue to use telehealth strategies to provide high-quality patient care and reduce the risk of SARS-CoV-2 transmission in healthcare settings. - When scheduling appointments for routine medical care (e.g., annual physical, elective surgery), instruct patients to call ahead and discuss the need to reschedule their appointment if they have symptoms of COVID-19 on the day they are scheduled to be seen. - If they don't have symptoms of COVID-19, advise them that they should still put on their own cloth face covering before entering the facility. - When scheduling appointments for patients requesting evaluation for possible SARS-CoV-2 infection, use nurse-directed triage protocols to determine if an appointment is necessary or if the patient can be managed from home. - o If the patient must come in for an appointment, instruct them to call beforehand to inform triage personnel that they have symptoms of COVID-19 and to take appropriate preventive actions (e.g., follow triage procedures, put on their own cloth face covering prior to entry and throughout their visit or, if a cloth face covering cannot be tolerated, hold a tissue against their mouth and nose to contain respiratory secretions).
+- Continue to use telehealth strategies to provide high-quality patient care and reduce the risk of SARS-CoV-2 transmission in healthcare settings. - When scheduling appointments for routine medical care (e.g., annual physical, elective surgery): - Advise patients that they should put on their own well-fitting form of source control before entering the facility. - o Instruct patients to call ahead and discuss the need to reschedule their appointment if: - They have symptoms of COVID-19 within the 10 days prior to their appointment. - They have been diagnosed with SARS-CoV-2 infection within the 10 days prior to their appointment. - They have had close contact with someone with suspected or confirmed SARS-CoV-2 infection within 14 days prior to their scheduled appointment. - When scheduling appointments for patients requesting evaluation for possible SARS-CoV-2 infection, use nurse-directed triage protocols to determine if an appointment is necessary or if the patient can be managed from home. - o If the patient must come in for an appointment, instruct them to call beforehand to inform triage personnel that they have symptoms of COVID-19 and to take appropriate preventive actions (e.g., follow triage procedures, put on their own well-fitting form of source control before entry and throughout their visit or, if a well-fitting form of source control cannot be tolerated, hold a tissue against their mouth and nose to contain respiratory secretions).